About

 What is this place?

-Did you ever feel like browsing through Bandcamp’s new releases page, but felt daunted by all the bedroom projects clogging the page with unfinished demos?
-Or have you ever felt inclined to scour Metal-Archives’ advanced search function, but didn’t feel like checking each and every single one of them in hope there’s something that’s maybe decent?
+Did you ever feel like browsing through Bandcamp’s new releases page, but felt daunted by all the bedroom projects clogging the site with unfinished demos?
+Or have you ever felt inclined to scour Metal-Archives’ advanced search function, but didn’t feel like checking each and every one of them in hope there’s something that’s maybe decent?
 Well, we do that work for you.
 We dig through the depths of the internet in search of interesting underground progressive metal bands.
 We use a liberal interpretation of “progressive metal,” so we also write about similarly experimental and/or adventurous genres like avant-garde, post-metal, progressive rock, mathcore, or whatever else strikes our writers’ fancy.
 The metric we use for “underground” is a listener cap of 20k monthly listeners on Spotify.
-The nice thing about our approach is that unlike a normal publication, we are not bound by promos, but we can review everything we feel like, as long as it is under our listener cap.
+However, we also cover “overground” bands that are within the remit of the blog.

 If you want to get your band reviewed or want to send us a suggestion, take a look at the Contact page.